joakim/kay/README.md

     answer: 42
 }

-"literal for a block cell (compound statements in other languages)"
+"literal for a block cell (compound statements or closure in other languages)"
 block-literal: -> { … }

 "a block cell sent as an argument to the `then` receptor of `Boolean`"